ebsaral/dahianlamindaki.de/README.md

 # warning

-this is an experimental deep project. not everybody will get it or at least everything about it. the jokes are in Turkish. some cheesy dad joke, some deep hidden meanings.
+this is an experimental deep project. not everybody will get it or at least everything about it. the jokes are in Turkish. some cheesy dad jokes, some deep hidden meanings.

 # danke